 Every few years, there’s a mandatory panic about the death of some industry of some sort.
 Streaming was meant to be the end of network television, yet “Abbott Elementary” and “Young Sheldon” are cultural touchstones to many.
-Home video was suspected by Siskel and Ebert as a potential cause for the death of the cinema, but with more options for home viewing than ever, movies such as “Inside Out 2” or “Deadpool and Wolverine” still manage to surpass a billion dollars in ticket sales.
+Siskel and Ebert suspect home video might cause the death of the cinema, but with more options for home viewing than ever, movies such as “Inside Out 2” or “Deadpool and Wolverine” still manage to surpass a billion dollars in ticket sales.
 Over the last few months, I’ve noticed the next industry on the hypothetical chopping block: Broadway musicals.

 It isn’t.
 If you feel this way, you just might not be the target audience anymore.